Excelsior-Technologies-Community/PHP_Laravel12_Implement_SweetAlert_React.JS/README.md

-## PHP_Laravel12_Implement_SweetAlert_React.JS
+PHP_Laravel12_Implement_SweetAlert_React.JS

-This project demonstrates how to integrate SweetAlert2 into a Laravel 12 application using React.js and Vite.
-It shows a simple confirmation alert implemented the correct way using React without jQuery.
+A simple demonstration of integrating SweetAlert2 into a Laravel 12 application using React.js and Vite.
+This project shows how to implement confirmation alerts correctly in React without using jQuery.

-## Project Overview
+Project Overview

+This project is built using modern Laravel and frontend tooling.

 Backend: Laravel 12